sean-parent/tools/README.md

 ## Usage

 * The script uses the `-style=file` option for `clang-format`.
 It will find a `.clang-format` or `_clang-format` file in the same directy or any parent directory of the file you are formatting.
 Make sure you have an appropriate format file in place.
-* Make sure you only have one tab open on the document you wish to format
+* Make sure you only have one tab, and one pane, open on the document you wish to format
-* Make sure you have saved the file
 * Select an area of text you wish to format
 * Select the `clang-format` behavior